 Applying assembly-line ideas to the uncertain jobsite presents many challenges.
 Some LEAN concepts, such as just-in-time delivery, may never be fully embraced by the construction industry.
 One concept, however, fits the construction industry like a tailor-made glove: 5S Organization.

 5 Steps to 5S Organization

-Next, regularly sweep and clean the area based on an agreed-upon and posted standard.
-A clean workspace improves safety, reveals defects, and is the first step towards preventative maintenance.
-Finally, sustain.
+Next, regularly sweeping and cleaning the area based on an agreed-upon and posted standard improves safety, reveals defects, and is the first step towards preventative maintenance.
+Finally, progressed must be sustained.
 Continuing what one started requires self-discipline, but the returns justify the investment.

 5S Organization saves hours of time by ensuring that every tool is available when needed.
 4lean working spaces reduce injuries and increase the life of tools and equipment.
 In short, 5S Organization is organization done right.

 ² “Toyota Passes GM As Top Auto Seller,” Forbes.

 ³ Taninecz, George.
 “Lean Beyond Production,” Lean Enterprise Institute.

 Founded on August 28, 1937 by Kiichiro Toyota, the Toyota Motor Corporation teetered on the brink of bankruptcy by the late 1940s.5 The global markets, especially the United States, were dominated by the Big Three, and Toyota simply could not compete with the overwhelming capacity of established carmakers.6 To make matters worse, the war-ravaged domestic market in Japan could do little to support the auto industry.
 Things looked hopeless; but it is in the face of extreme adversity that innovation thrives.